 System transformation grants

-This new grant is being piloted in five countries (DR Congo, Kenya, Nepal, Tajikistan, Uganda) starting in January 2021.
-New allocations will be considered in the second half of 2021.
+This system transformation grant is being piloted in five countries (DR Congo, Kenya, Nepal, Tajikistan, Uganda) starting in January 2021.
+New allocations are currently being considered on a cohort basis.

 A country is eligible for a system transformation grant if: